Mastering the foundations of forensic video evidence

 Digital images - trust must be earned

-The science behind forensic image analysis is fast growing and constantly evolving.
+The science behind forensic image analysis is growing fast and constantly evolving.
 Even within the last 5 years, the ability to take a photo, manipulate it to tell a different story, and circulate the misinformation online has become infinitely easier.
 The advent of smartphones, convenient digital image manipulation software and easy dissemination of information is throwing up new challenges that investigators and forensic technicians must adapt to.

 Fraud in Science: the Bigger Picture